 The lush forest area was also used for the scenes at Weathertop, Dunharrow, Hobbiton Woods and Outer Shire.

-Even though some of the environment were props, such as the large tree root the four Hobbits are hiding under, it’s still fun to explore the paths where they took their first steps into a larger world.
+Even though some of the environment were props, such as the large tree root the four Hobbits were hiding under, it’s still fun to explore the paths where they took their first steps into a larger world.
 “You are tracking the footsteps of two young Hobbits”, as Gandalf put it.

 Tongariro National Park also includes Mount Ruapehu, where more scenes were filmed.